sjHacks-2018/sanjosehacks2018/README.md

 Constantly updated, code isn't very pretty.

-See site for more information!
+See site at sjhacks.io for more information!